aedificatorum/next-starters/tailwind-js/README.md

 Create-next-app with:

-- Tailwincd CSS (with tailwindui plugin and Inter font)
+- Tailwincd CSS (with tailwind forms plugin and Inter font)
 - Prettier
 - ESLint with a minimal ruleset